apita1423/disney-quiz-pp2/README.md

 - Sound would be a great addition.
 - I would like to add a timer and more info on the correct or incorrect answers (idea taken from the NASA Quiz idea).
 - I would like to implement the NASA Quiz as well.
+- I enjoyed the colours that I used, but it did receive some contrast errors in the WAVE tool.
+For future implementations, I would like to play with various colours.

 ### Accessibility
 Both the desktop and mobile version for Lighthouse gave great numbers.
+The number for WAVE, especially for contrast, were not great.
+This is due to the colours that are being used.

 Lighthouse Desktop Version.